-Whether dealing with a long-term illness, recovering from an injury or living with a disability, the need for additional support comes with an increased reliance on others, inevitably impacting on a person’s independence.
+Whether dealing with a long-term illness, disability or recovering from injury, the need for extra support comes with greater reliance on others.
+This inevitably impacts on a person’s independence.

-Dignity in care provides a guide point to ensure that every aspect of care provision, no matter how big or small, or whether provided in a residential setting or in a person’s home, shows respect for the person receiving care and promotes and maintains their respect for themselves.
+Dignity in care provides a guide point to ensure that every aspect of care provision, shows respect for the person receiving care and maintains their respect for themselves.

 Why is dignity in care important?

-We are all entitled to be treated with respect and dignity, whatever that means to us personally, and although care homes can undoubtedly be busy and demanding settings at times, this should never have an impact on the residents who live there.
+We are all entitled to be treated with respect and dignity, whatever that means to us personally.
+Although care homes can undoubtedly be busy and demanding settings, this should never have an impact on the residents.

-Across the UK, care regulators such as the CQC in England and the Care Inspectorate in Scotland, embed dignity into the standards of care they seek from care providers.
-Dignity is also included in the Health and Social Care Act (2008), and regulators can take action if they find a provider to not be treating the people they care for with dignity and respect.
+Across the UK, care regulators embed dignity into the standards of care they seek from care providers.
+Dignity is also included in the Health and Social Care Act (2008).
+Regulators can take action if they find a provider is not treating people they care for with dignity and respect.

-This means that many care homes have specific policies in place to ensure they are meeting these standards, helping to remind carers, as well as everybody who may be involved in care provision, how important it is to uphold a person’s dignity at every stage of their care journey.
-This ensures that each person receives the best support possible, where not only are their care needs met, but their overall wellbeing is also maintained.
+Many care homes have specific policies in place to ensure they are meeting these standards and they remind carers how important it is to uphold a person’s dignity.
+This ensures that each person receives the best support possible.
+Not only should their care needs be met, but their overall wellbeing must also be maintained.

 Dignity in care achieves this by: